Skip to main content

 3. You don't need to set up any Access Server configuration or port forwarding for this node.

-1. Sign on to the failover node's console with root privileges.
+1. Sign on to the failover node's console and get root privileges.

 2. Run the following destructive command to clear all Access Server settings and prepare it for use as a secondary node: